mitre/heimdall2/libs/hdf-converters/src/converters-from-hdf/splunk/Schemas.md

             "compliance": "?"
         }
     ],
+    controls: [], // An empty array, for backwards compatibility with versions of Heimdall that assume this is already defined
     // "Inputs" in modern Inspec parlance, Attributes are the parameters specified at runtime for the profile.
     "attributes": [
         {